 - Plan the project

 - Plan the resources

 - Plan your business.

-- Look at alternate approaches whether it’s about moving to cloud, S/4 or adopting a new UX, you need to be flexible and look at all possible approaches and Investigate all possible tools available;
+- Look at alternate approaches, whether it’s about moving to cloud, S/4 or adopting a new UX – you need to be flexible, look at all possible approaches and investigate all possible tools available

 - Build your business case around the amalgamation of multiple strategies, not individual ones.
 It makes sense!